 From 1999 to 2014, he was the co-editor in chief (with Gwendolyn Audrey Foster) of the journal Quarterly Review of Film and Video.
 He has been quoted by The Wall Street Journal, The New Yorker, Fast Company, The New York Times, the BBC, CNN, The Christian Science Monitor, US News and World Report, The Boston Globe, Entertainment Weekly, The Los Angeles Times, NPR, The PBS Newshour, USA Today and many other national media outlets on digital cinema, film and related topics.

 In 2003, Dixon was honored with a retrospective of his films at The Museum of Modern Art, and his films were acquired for the permanent collection of the Museum, in both print and original format.
-In 2019, his new video work - more than 500 videos in all - was collected in the UCLA Film Archive in Los Angeles.
+In 2022, his new video work - more than 700 videos in all - was added to the permanent collection of the UCLA Film & Television Archive in Los Angeles.

 His many books include Synthetic Cinema: The 21st Century Movie Machine (2019),